 The instruments of godly grace

-May He be your roof and your shelter
+May He be your roof, be your shelter

 May He be your watchword and stay